vinumdoc/vinum/docs/CONTRIBUTING.md

 After that, follow these steps:

-1. Fork the project
 1. Create a local branch for the issue.
 1. Edit the relevant files in the branch
 1. Push your branch into your repository
-1. run lint check if available (see 'Developer tools' below)
 1. Got to github and make it into a pull/merge request
 1. Go have a cup of wine, as you’ve earned it